-IF the wing is lower on one side,
+IF the wing is cocked,

-OR the “Failure Spoiler Control” warning is displayed:
+OR “Failure spoiler control” warning is displayed…

-THE FACTORY HYDRAULIC MECHANISM IS FAILING.
+THE FACTORY HYDRAULIC MECHANISM IS FAILING

 Factory Wing Mechanism Background

-The 996 Turbo coupe’s inverted wing extends 2.4″ [60 mm] for the coupe, once the vehicle reaches 74 MPH [120 km/h].
-Due to the cabriolet top creating additional air turbulence at the rear deck lid, the wing was extended higher to 3.2″ [80 mm] in order to create the same down force as the coupe.
-The wing retracts flush onto the deck lid spoiler when the vehicle slows to 37 MPH [60 km/h].
+The 996 Turbo coupe’s inverted wing extends 2.4″ [60 mm] once the vehicle reaches 74 MPH [120 km/h].
+As the cabriolet top creates additional air turbulence at the rear deck lid, the wing was extended even higher to 3.2″ [80 mm] in order to create the same down force as the coupe.
+The wing retracts flush onto the deck lid spoiler once the vehicle slows to 37 MPH [60 km/h].
 The 5th generation 996 Turbo has a minimal lift at the front axle with a cAF = 0.02 and very slight rear axle down-force of cAR = -0.01.
 Down-force climbs as the car reaches top speed, down-force pressure on the rear axle builds up to 20 Lbf [90 N].
 No longer was the tail of the turbo floating!

-For the 6th generation 997 Turbo, the 2-piece spoiler wing extends 1.4″ [35 mm] for the coupe or 2.56″ [65 mm] for the cabriolet.
-The wing area for the 997 Turbo increased by 23% over the 996 Turbo wing, with a down force of 61 Lbf [273 N] at 194 MPH [310 km/h].
-The water-cooled Turbos took rear down force to a whole new level.
+For the 6th generation 997 Turbo, the 2-piece spoiler wing extends 1.4″ [35 mm] for the coupe and 2.6″ [65 mm] for the cabriolet due to excess air turbulence.
+The 997 Turbo’s wing area increased by 23% over the 996 Turbo wing, with a down force of 61 Lbf [273 N] at 194 MPH [310 km/h].
+The early water-cooled Turbos took rear down force to a whole new level!

 How Does the Hydraulic Wing System Work?

-All too often Turbo owners complain about a broken or malfunctioning wing or leaks under the engine lid from the rams or the motor module.
-The heart of the system consists of an electro-hydraulic drive module with electric motor and jack screw along with two separate plungers.
+All too often Turbo owners experience a broken or malfunctioning wing or leaks under the engine lid from the cylinders, fittings or motor driven plungers.

 Why Does the 996 / 997 Turbo Hydraulic Wing System Fail?